badlydrawnrob/data-playground/head-first/sql/__notes__/00-appendix/00-todo.md

 18. Find some dummy tests for sql
 19. `CHECK` constraint or Python?
 20. Research **transactions** further — when to use? when to handover to Python?
+21. Investigate _security_ and _best practices_ for postgres and it's users

 ## Do these ...